carogan/Hello_Frasch/README.md

 - Values are parsed from US Department of Agriculture -> legit bro
 - Scale Up Potential
 - Inferral of dietary preferences based on what meals are declined->based on that a recommended substitution those ingredients to maintain balanced micro nutrient levels
-- Started development, but based on limited recipes currently available the resulting suggestions were pretty disgusting
+- Started development, but based on limited recipes currently available the resulting suggestions were pretty non-traditional

-- In a nutshell: HelloFresh, implement this feature or we all die
+- Thank you for you attention we were